Deep-Sea Reading: Our Favorite Picture Books about the Ocean

 - Humphrey the Lost Whale, by Wendy Tokuda and Richard Hall, illustrated by Hanako Wakiyama—a classic about a whale lost in San Francisco Bay.
 This is one I read growing up!

-- Dolphin Baby, by Nicola Davies—a lovely story describing the couple years of a baby dolphin’s life.
+- Dolphin Baby, by Nicola Davies—a lovely story describing the first couple years of a baby dolphin’s life.
+It's a beautiful, lively story that explores the sounds dolphins make as they talk, the slow process of learning to fish, and so much more.

-- Seashells: More than a Home, by Melissa Stewart—a really fun contrast-and-compare picture book about seashells by one of our favorite nonfiction authors.
+- Seashells: More than a Home, by Melissa Stewart—this is a really fun contrast-and-compare picture book about seashells.
+It's from one of my favorite nonfiction authors, and the illustrations are gorgeous.

-- Shark Lady: The True Story of How Eugenia Clark Becamethe Ocean’s Most Fearless Scientist, by Jess Keating, illustrated by Marta Alvirez Miguens—a true story, and a fascinating one too!
+- Shark Lady: The True Story of How Eugenia Clark Became the Ocean’s Most Fearless Scientist, by Jess Keating, illustrated by Marta Alvirez Miguens—a true story, and a fascinating one too!
+This book follows the life of a fearless marine scientists, from a childhood with fish tanks to studying sharks underwater, out in the open ocean.

-- Whale Trails, Now and Before, by Lesa Cline-Ransom—a neat comparison story showing the history of whaling alongside a modern-day whale watching adventure.
+- Whale Trails, Now and Before, by Lesa Cline-Ransom, illustrated by G. Brian Karas—a neat comparison story showing the history of whaling alongside a modern-day whale watching adventure.

 - Flying Deep: Climb Inside Deep-Sea Submersible Alvin, by Michelle Cusolito, illustrated by Nicole Wong—a tag-along adventure with a deep sea science exploration.